Love of Wisdom: An Introduction to Philosophy

 Taught by Ben Batzer

-Have you ever wondered how we determine a work’s merit?
+Have you ever wondered how we determine an artistic work’s merit?
 What does it mean to say a movie is a classic or a book is canonical?
 Why is it that we read Homer, Shakespeare, and Twain in class?
 Is it possible to look at art objectively?
 In answering questions like these, this class will help you think like English teachers, movie critics, poets, playwrights, and filmmakers.
 Although you’ll learn a range of approaches that professionals use to analyze, critique, and evaluate literature and film, you’ll also leave better prepared to analyze other art forms: photography, painting, and song—just to name a few.
 This class requires no prior knowledge, but it asks that you bring an open mind, an eagerness to participate in lively discussion, and the courage to see the world around you in new ways.

 Think Like a Programmer